Charcoal

 Preferred Grade

-• Nitram Academie Fusains HB (Medium)
+Nitram Academie Fusains HB (Medium)

 Compressed Charcoal

 Compressed charcoal is powdered charcoal mixed with a gum binder; the hardness is determined by the amount of binder used.
 It is compressed into round or square sticks.
 The amount of binder determines the hardness of the stick.
 It gets super dark and makes blacker values for dark accents, but it may not be easy to erase.
 It will stain the paper.
-This also is the type of charcoal that is found inside charcoal pencils.
+This is also the type of charcoal found inside charcoal pencils.

 Preferred Brands

-Charcoal pencils and pastel pencils are like distance cousins.
+Charcoal pencils and pastel pencils are like distant cousins.
 They are both held together with a binder and encased in wood.
 Charcoal pencils have compressed charcoal mixed with a binder, whereas black pastel pencils have black pigment (not just charcoal) combined with a binder.
 Depending upon the brand, pastel pencils go on smoother than compressed charcoal pencils, creating the capability for a smooth gradation in drawings.

 Pit Charcoal Pencil